joostdecock/site/pages/docs/fundamentals.md

 A **pattern** generates a _draft_ based on the measurements and options provided by the user.

-In other words, the pattern does the heavy lifting of taking user input an transforming that into something useful.
+In other words, the pattern does the heavy lifting of taking user input and transforming that into something useful.

 Patterns are single-purpose.
 They generate drafts, that's all they do.

 #### Themes

-A **theme** controls the look and feel.
+A **theme** controls the look and feel - the way a draft is displayed.
 Its role is two-fold:

  - Format the draft
  - Format the response